cse110-fall22-group37/cse110-fall22-group37/__tests__/E2E/manualsScriptsE2E.md

    - Verify if there are 2 entries in the list
 5. Verify Second entry
    Verify if all values in new list entry matches
+7. Search the second entry
+   - Verify if seachred result is the second entry
+   - Delete string on search bar
+   - Check left column shows all entries
 6. Edit entry
    - Click edit button on Panda Express Entry
    - Verify if form is prefilled with correct values(look at step 1 for values)